Skip to content

 Lasitehdas school

-Glass factory school is located next to the old glass factory, the Finnish Museum of Glass and the Metsästysmusueo.
-The school has basic education grades 1-5, a small group of individualized education (YPR), a small group of those who need special support, a group of preparatory education and a group of preschool education.
-In the sixth grade, our students move to Kara middle school.
+The Glass Factory School is located next to the old glass factory, the Finnish Glass Museum and the Hunting Museum.
+The school has primary education grades 1–5, three special education classes and a pre-school group.
+In the sixth grade, our students transfer to Kara Junior High School.

 Lasitehdas school was founded in 1915.
 The original school building has been demolished and replaced by the building called Valkoinen talo, completed in 1991.
 The Blue house was completed in 1955 and was renovated in 1992.
 The Gray house was brought to the site in the summer of 2014.